 AI speakers for accounting events command fees reflecting their specialized expertise:

 Travel costs add $3,000-$8,000 for domestic bookings.
-International speakers may require $15,000+ for business class flights and multi-night accommodations.
+International speakers may require significantly more for business class flights and multi-night accommodations.
 Virtual presentations typically cost 60-70% of in-person fees but sacrifice networking value that drives conference attendance.

 For corporate events, consider productivity gains.
-If a $35,000 speaker helps 200 accountants save 2 hours weekly through AI adoption, that's 20,800 hours annually.
-At $75/hour average billing rate, the productivity value exceeds $1.5 million.
+If a speaker helps 200 accountants save even modest time weekly through smarter AI adoption, the annualized productivity value can far exceed speaker fees.
+The key is selecting speakers who provide actionable guidance rather than abstract technology overviews.

 Finding and Booking the Right AI Speaker